mattermost-community/mattermost-plugin-profanity-filter/README.md

-# mattermost-plugin-profanity-filter
+# Mattermost Profanity Filter Plugin (Beta)

-This plugin has verious methods of limiting profanity use on your Mattermost server.
+This plugin allows you to censor profanity on your Mattermost server.

+**Supported Mattermost Server Versions: 5.2+**

 ## Installation

-Go to the [releases page of this Github repository](https://github.com/mattermost/mattermost-plugin-profanity-filter/releases) and download the latest release for your server architecture.
-You can upload this file in the Mattermost system console to install the plugin.
+1. Go to the [releases page of this Github repository](https://github.com/mattermost/mattermost-plugin-antivirus/releases) and download the latest release for your Mattermost server.

-## Developing

-This plugin contains both a server and web app portion.

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server for testing.

-Use `make check-style` to check the style for the whole plugin.
+2. Upload this file in the Mattermost System Console under **System Console > Plugins > Management** to install the plugin.
+To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).
+3. Activate the plugin at **System Console > Plugins > Management**.

-### Server
+### Usage

 Inside the `/server` directory, you will find the Go files that make up the server-side of the plugin.
 Within there, build the plugin like you would any other Go application.

-### Web App

-Inside the `/webapp` directory, you will find the JS and React files that make up the client-side of the plugin.
-Within there, modify files and components as necessary.
-Test your syntax by running `npm run build`.
+To configure what words are censored on your system, edit the `/server/badwords.go` file.